Pediatric Patent Ductus Arteriosus (PDA)

 - Lung infections

-The symptoms of PDA may look like other medical conditions and heart problems.
+The symptoms of Patent ductus arteriosus (PDA) may look like other medical conditions and heart problems.
 If you notice any of these signs in your child, it’s important to see a doctor right away.

 *Age limit of infants defined by the World Health Organization (WHO).